twilio/twilio-video.js/COMMON_ISSUES.md

 </details>

 <details>
-<summary>With opus dtx enabled, sometimes background noise is heard on muted audio tracks</summary>
+<summary>With opus dtx enabled, sometimes background noise is heard on muted AudioTracks</summary>
 <p>

-   Twilio-video enables DTX (discontinuous transmission) by default for opus.
+   twilio-video.js enables DTX (discontinuous transmission) by default for opus.
 Webrtc has an issue which sometimes causes background noise to be heard on muted track when DTX is enabled, For details, see [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=13051).
    To workaround this issue, you can disable the dtx with:
   ```js
   const { connect } = require('twilio-video');